boragungoren-portakalteknoloji/ATILIM-ECON484-Spring2026/README.md

 - Assignment 3 focuses on "Fragility".
 The idea here is to simulate decay and learn from it.
 - Assignment 4 focuses on "Observability".
 This is the logical response to the prior assignment: "My model broke (HW3), so now I need a system to watch it (HW4)."

-As these assignments are individual and highly digitized we take some precautions against cheating.
-For individual execution; students have to:
-- Use their **student ID as seed** in their homeworks rather than the default "42" in sample code
-- Use **assigned datasets** so that the issues they face may be different
+**Scientific Integrity & Unique Results**

+To ensure every student engages with the material individually and experiences the "messiness" of real data, we enforce strict reproducibility rules:
+- **Unique Seeds**: You must use your Student ID as the random seed in your code (instead of the default 42).
+This ensures your train/test splits are unique to you.
+- **Assigned Datasets**: You may be assigned specific subsets of data.
+This means your errors and your results will be unique, making copying impossible.

 **Tools and Guidelines**
-- GitHub: All assignments and projects must be uploaded here.
+- **GitHub**: All assignments and projects must be uploaded here.
 Mastering version control is required.
-- IDE: I recommend using JetBrains PyCharm (Student License is free).
+- **IDE**: I recommend using JetBrains PyCharm (Student License is free).
 You can also use VS Code.
-- AI Policy: You are encouraged to use LLMs (like ChatGPT or Gemini) for writing code.
+- **AI Policy**: You are encouraged to use LLMs (like ChatGPT or Gemini) for writing code.
 However, you are the "Lead Architect."
 You must understand and explain every line of code the AI generates.

 **Note for Students: The "Decision Defense"**